elisekain/cross_stitch/README.md

 - Practice making a call to a 3rd party API.
 - See how Handlebars can be used as a templating engine for Express.

+View a deployed version of this app: https://cross-stitch-tutorial.herokuapp.com/

 ## Express application setup
 Anything in this tutorial that begins with `$` should be entered into your terminal.
 Let's start by doing just that: